ghc-proposals/ghc-proposals/steering-committee.rst

 The GHC Steering Committee
 ==========================

-This document defines the structure and process of the GHC steering committee.
+This document defines the structure and process of the GHC Steering Committee.

 Process
 -------